 - Someone might wrongly think that the impact evaluators will reward them for posting an article that contains some dangerous info hazards.

 - This can also happen if they don’t think that the particular impact evaluators will reward them but just that at some point there will be impact evaluators that will reward them.

 - Finally, it can happen that the impact evaluators are actually mistaken about the value of some impact and that their mistaken evaluation is predictable.
 This applies in particular (but not only) to actions that can turn out very well or very badly – might save lives or destroy civilization – but so happen to turn out well.
 The longer the duration betwee n the launch of the project and the evaluation, the greater the risk that the prize committee will see only how well it turned out and ignore the other possible world where it did not.

 These risks mostly seem like “black swan” risks to us – deleterious but highly unlikely risks.
 We’re also quite confident that we can prevent them from happening on our platform by carefully moderating all activity.

 Finally, there is always the question how easy it is already for unscrupulous actors to achieve their ends and why they are not doing it already.
 It is quite easy for an unscrupulous millionaire to promise a big reward for something like nuclear fusion simply by tweeting it.
-Being so unscrupulous, they will probably not care whether their followers stumble into trouble with securities law.
 But this is not currently a major problem.
 So the legal safeguards (or some other mechanisms) that also apply to our solution must be working fairly well.
 That said, we’re not solely relying on them.